leonswl/leonswl.github.io/_posts/2021-12-01-linkedin-network-analysis.md

 layout: post
 title: LinkedIn Network Analysis
 description: Using networkx and plotly to visualise my LinkedIn network. # Add post description (optional)
-img: '/linkedin-network-analysis_files/network_pic.jpeg' # Add image post (optional)
-fig-caption: # Add figcaption (optional)
-tags: [Data Analytics, Networkx, LinkedIn]
+categories: [Data Analytics, Networkx, LinkedIn]
 ---

-Visualise my LinkedIn Social network using networkx and plotly to improve my understanding on network and graphy theories.
+What does your LinkedIn network really look like?
+I visualized my own connections using NetworkX and Plotly, turning a list of names into a living, breathing graph.
+Along the way, I explored concepts from network and graph theory—like centrality, clusters, and bridges—that reveal hidden patterns in how people are connected.
+Dive in to see how data visualization can turn something familiar into something surprisingly insightful.